Skip to main content

 Components

-In App.js, we have created a component called App.
-We did this by defining a function called App which returns JSX (this is what we will call our HTML when we use HTML in a React setting), and exporting that function App.
-Our App function can have whatever logic you need it to contain, but it must return JSX (more on this later).
+In App.jsx, we have created a component called App.
+We did this by defining a function called App which returns JSX, and exporting that function App.
+Our App function can have whatever logic you need it to contain, but it must return JSX.
 How do we use these components?
 Good question!
 To answer this, lets try creating a new component called Button, and then using it in our newly created React App.

 Creating Components

-Next, we want to create our new Button component.
+To create a brand new component, let's start by creating a new file called Button.jsx.
 Remember that to create a React component, we have to create a function that returns JSX.
 We then export default that new component.
 Lets create a bare bones button component using what we've seen so far.

 const Button = () => {

 One small detail to note is that here we defined our Button component as a JavaScript arrow function, vs our App component used a more traditional JavaScript function syntax.
-Both are functions in JavaScript, but for React people tend to use arrow functions to create components over traditional function syntax.
+Both are functions in JavaScript, and either is valid when creating components!

-Now we have a button component, but if we look at our browser, it doesn't show up anywhere.
-This is because we haven't included it in our App.js file.
-In the structure of Create React App, everything you want to be shown in the browser must be included in your App.js file.
+Now that we have a button component, but if we look at our browser, it doesn't show up anywhere.
+This is because we haven't included it in our App.jsx file.
+In the structure of our new React project, everything you want to be shown in the browser must be included in your App.jsx file.
 We can use our new Button component in App.js by importing it like so at the top of our App.js file.

-Notice how we didn't need to import from './Button.js', and were able to leave out the ".js".
-This is a small feature of React, where we just import the file names of JavaScript files and can leave out the ".js" part of the filename.
-Other filetypes, however, have to be written in full, as we see with our import './App.css' statement.
+Notice how we didn't need to import from "./Button.jsx", and were able to leave out the ".js".
+This is a small feature of React, where we can just import the file names of JavaScript files and can leave out the ".js" or ".jsx" part of the filename.
+Howeveer, other file types have to be written in full, as we see with our import './App.css' statement.

 Using Components